bemova/Q_lambda_reinforcement_learning/README.md

 # Q_reinforcement_learning
-A Sample for Q Reinforcement Learning in python.
+A Sample for Q lambda Reinforcement Learning in python.